tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/Python-coding-style.md

 ```
 {{% /codeblock %}}

-- Before the open parenthesis that starts the argument list of function call
+- Before the open parenthesis that starts the argument list of a function call

 {{% codeblock %}}
 ```python